SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/aws-private-certificate-authority.md

 This section has instructions for collecting logs and metrics for the Sumo Logic's AWS Private Certificate Authority integration.

 ### Configure metrics collection
 * Collect CloudWatch Metrics with namespace AWS/ACMPrivateCA using [AWS Kinesis Firehose for Metrics](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-kinesis-firehose-metrics-source/) source.
-For AWS/ACMPrivateCA metrics and dimensions refer [AWS Private Certificate Authority CloudWatch metrics](https://docs.aws.amazon.com/privateca/latest/userguide/PcaCloudWatch.html)
+For AWS/ACMPrivateCA metrics and dimensions refer to [AWS Private Certificate Authority CloudWatch metrics](https://docs.aws.amazon.com/privateca/latest/userguide/PcaCloudWatch.html).

 ### Configure logs collection
 * AWS Private CA is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service.
 CloudTrail is enabled by default on your AWS account.
 You can use AWS CloudTrail to record API calls that are made by AWS Private Certificate Authority.
 If you configure a trail, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for AWS Private CA. Collect [AWS CloudTrail Logs](https://docs.aws.amazon.com/privateca/latest/userguide/PcaCtIntro.html) using [AWS CloudTrail](https://help.sumologic.com/docs/send-data/hosted-collectors/amazon-aws/aws-cloudtrail-source/) source.